Policies and Statements

 You have the option of using Two-Step Verification for your MathWorks Account.
 This option can be enabled or disabled from the Security Settings page when you are signed in your MathWorks Account.
 If you enable Two-Step Verification, you will provide an email address or phone number where we can send you verification codes.
 We will only use this information for the purpose of sending you verification messages.
 MathWorks uses a third-party communications provider to send the text messages used for Two-Step Verification.
 We have a contract that requires the communications provider to keep your phone number confidential, only use it for the purpose of sending verification codes, and only retain it as required by law.
 You may also be able to receive verification codes via a third-party app that you choose to install on your mobile device.

-When you are signed in with your MathWorks Account, MathWorks can associate your user ID and usage with licenses and subscriptions to MathWorks products and services to which you have access.
+When you are signed in with your MathWorks Account, MathWorks can link your login and usage with licenses and subscriptions to MathWorks products and services to which you have access.

 The MathWorks web site also has several forms and additional collection methods that request contact, payment, and other information.
 Providing this information is optional, but you may be unable to complete certain transactions, obtain certain services, or access certain features of the MathWorks web site or software without providing the requested information.
 When you voluntarily submit information to us through a form on our web site and that information is not part of a legal or business transaction (for example, if you download a white paper or send us feedback), you consent to the storage and use of your information for the purpose for which it was submitted and your information may also be used for sales and marketing purposes unless you opt out.